jrinder42/rate-limit/README.md

 import time

-from limitor.leaky_bucket import LeakyBucketConfig, SyncLeakyBucket
+from limitor.configs import BucketConfig from limitor.leaky_bucket.core import SyncLeakyBucket

 # 4 requests per 2 seconds and a 4 second burst capacity
-config = LeakyBucketConfig(capacity=4, seconds=2)
+config = BucketConfig(capacity=4, seconds=2)
 context_sync = SyncLeakyBucket(config)  # use the same config as above
 for _ in range(10):
     with context_sync as thing: